HIV PREVENTION

 PEP

-PEP, or post-exposure prophylaxis, is medicine taken after possible HIV exposure.
+PEP, or post-exposure prophylaxis, is a medicine taken after possible HIV exposure.
 It is prescribed in emergency situations and must be taken within 72 hours.
 Learn more about PrEP & PEP and how HIP can connect you to those resources.

 UNDETECTED = UNTRANSMITTABLE (U = U)